-Figure 2 describes the emergency management process in four phases: mitigation, preparedness, response, and recovery, with each phase overlapping the next.
+Figure 2 Phases of Emergency Management describes the emergency management process in four phases: mitigation, preparedness, response, and recovery, with each phase overlapping the next.

 Figure 2 Phases of Emergency Management

 5. CONCEPT OF OPERATIONS

 Concept of Operations provides an overview of the incident management structure and procedures for responding to an incident on campus.
 More detailed information can be found in the subsequent annexes complementing the Base Plan.